vkayy/vkinematics/README.md

 ```
 g++ test/benchmark_simulation.cc -std=c++17 -isystem benchmark/include -Lbenchmark/build/src -lbenchmark -lpthread -lsfml-graphics -lsfml-window -lsfml-system -o test/benchmark_simulation
 ```
-This compiles the benchmark file (in case you would like to modify or add benchmarks) into an executable file that can be ran for the actual benchmark analysis.
+The above compiles the benchmark file (in case you would like to modify or add benchmarks) into an executable file that can be ran for the actual benchmark analysis.

 ```
 test/benchmark_simulation --benchmark_out=test/benchmark_simulation.csv --benchmark_out_format=csv --benchmark_repetitions=5
 ```
-Then, this runs the benchmark executable, which then causes it to output the results into your console and a `.csv` file.
-Notice that the `--benchmark_repetitions` option is used to improve repeatability of results -- to read about more options, check out the Google Benchmark user guide: https://github.com/google/benchmark/blob/main/docs/user_guide.md.
+Then, the above runs the benchmark executable, which then causes it to output the results into your console and a `.csv` file.
+To read about more the various options, check out the Google Benchmark user guide: https://github.com/google/benchmark/blob/main/docs/user_guide.md.

 On one instance of the benchmarking locally, I obtained these Big-Oh results across a mean of five repetitions (where N is the number of updates):